 Myth #4: Only Medication Can Treat Bipolar Disorder

-There are many different treatment options for bipolar disorder, and medication is just one of them.
+Once bipolar disorder is detected using screening tools like the clinical Mood Disorder Questionnaire and Bipolar Spectrum Diagnostic Scale, there are numerous treatment options available beyond medication alone.
 While medication can be an important part of treatment, it is not the only option, and it is not always necessary.
-There are many effective non-medication treatments for bipolar disorder, including psychotherapy, lifestyle changes, and self-care strategies.
+There are many other effective non-medication treatments for bipolar disorder, including psychotherapy, lifestyle changes, and self-care strategies.

 Myth #5: People with Bipolar Disorder are Unproductive or Lazy